traitecoevo/plant/doc/design.md

 distributed with mean ri * dt for the ith species.
 We can just take a draw of that many seeds and add them to the seed input from dispersal.

+#### Issues around this:

+A number of issues around setting the seed rain and the resulting recalculation in `patch.h`.

 ## Parameters

 We need a pointer to all the parameters that we can use to seed new